 -

-Real gross domestic product (GDP) increased at an annual rate of 3.1 percent in the third quarter of 2024, according to the “third” estimate.
-In the second quarter, real GDP increased 3.0 percent.
-The increase in the third quarter primarily reflected increases in consumer spending, exports, business investment, and federal government spending.
-Imports, which are a subtraction in the calculation of GDP, increased.
+Real gross domestic product (GDP) increased at an annual rate of 2.3 percent in the fourth quarter of 2024, according to the advance estimate.
+In the third quarter, real GDP increased 3.1 percent.
+The increase in real GDP in the fourth quarter primarily reflected increases in consumer spending and government spending that were partly offset by a decrease in investment.
 Read the full BEA report.

 The GDP is measured as the total market value of the goods and services produced within a specific geography during a given time period.
 Gross domestic product is a key indicator of the general health of the economy and its performance, with increases indicative of economic growth.